SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 When the measurement value enters or leaves the defined range, a MAJOR alarm is generated or cleared, respectively.

 This rule is similar to the above threshold rule.
 However, in this rule the threshold values are provided explicitly.
-The other threshold rule above extracts the thresholds values from the asset or device or data point library
+The other threshold rule above extracts the thresholds values from the groups or device or data point library

 The rules uses the following rule parameters:![image alt text](/guides/users-guide/image_37.png)